root-project/web/for_developers/meetings/index.md

   nav: "for_developers"
 ---

-All ROOT-related meetings ca be found in [ROOT's Indico category](https://indico.cern.ch/category/526/);
+All ROOT-related meetings can be found in [ROOT's Indico category](https://indico.cern.ch/category/526/);
 the upcoming ones can be seen here to the right.

 ## <a name="developers"></a>Weekly Developers Meetings